Union offers several programs suited to many vocational interests. Please read more about each degree program and its requirements:

 Master of Divinity & Master of Science in Social Work (Joint Degree Program)

-Union Theological Seminary has collaborative relationships with other educational institutions in the city, and offers two joint programs: the Master of Divinity/Master of Science in Social Work (M.Div./M.S.S.W) and the Master of Arts in Religion.
+Union Theological Seminary has a collaborative relationship with the Columbia School of Social Work (CSSW) to offer a joint program: the Master of Divinity/Master of Science in Social Work (M.Div./M.S.S.W).

 Master of Arts in Religion (Joint Degree Program)